Planning Department Phone Directory

 Land Development planners review subdivisions, rezonings, and other applications related to the zoning code, guide applicants through the development process, and write staff reports advising the Planning Commission.
 The Development Finance Officer processes performance bonds and letters of credit.
 The front counter accepts applications and answers zoning and subdivision questions.

-Community Plans and Design Studio planners work with residents, property owners, developers and other stakeholders to create appropriate development based on each community's needs and goals.
+Community Design planners work on the city's and numerous communities' visions by engaging residents, property owners, business owners, institutional representatives, development professionals, and other stakeholders to create appropriate development based on each community's character, needs, and goals.

 GIS and Mapping Services